Edwards-R/redlist_docs/irecord_data_analysis/iRecord_analysis/spatial_range_checking.md

 The second main cluster of rejection was from the Isle of Mull (an island to the west of Scotland).
 BWARS records from this area are very few and far between, which resulted in a large void in the 40 km buffer.
 An entomologist has been submitting data from within this void to iRecord, in excellent volume and with commendable caution, which resulted in a large cluster of rejected records.
 This cluster was considered a 'true' rejection - though not an error - and left in the analysis to avoid creating bias.

 ### *Bombus hypnorum*
 This taxon is one which underwent colonisation followed by significant, rapid expansion.
-The presence of this taxon near the top of the 'Considered correct' rejections list is entirely expected, though records will still need examination to the degree of magnitude involved in the rejection.
+The presence of this taxon near the top of the `Considered correct` rejections list is entirely expected, though records will still need examination to the degree of magnitude involved in the rejection.

 ### *Anthophora plumipes*
 An awkward species.
 Thought to have expanded rapidly over the past few years, there are still significant identification problems with two common bumblebees that led consulted entomologists to express concern and uncertainty over data quality.